flare-foundation/flare-stake-tool/README.md

-Here, `amount` is the amount to export / stake (in FLR), `fee` is an optional parameter that specifies the fee of a transaction (in FLR), `duration` is the staking time (in seconds), and `nodeId` is the id of the node you wish to deploy as a validator.
+Here, `amount` is the amount to export / stake (in FLR), `fee` is an optional parameter that specifies the fee of a transaction (in FLR), `duration` is the staking time (in seconds), and `nodeId` is the id of the node being deployed as a validator.

 The configuration for the network is inside `config.ts`.
 Mainly, it is used to differentiate between testnet (Coston2) and mainnet (flare).